simp/simp-doc/docs/HOWTO/90_Misc/Unpack_dvd.rst

 Extract PXE files
 -----------------

 Extracting the PXE files along with the OS files, was added to :program:`unpack_dvd` in :package:`simp-utils-6.4.0`.
+Use the -X option to tell it to extract the PXE files and add the --no-unpack-yum option if you do not also want to extract the yum files.

 By default :program:`unpack_dvd` will pull information off the ISO and, using this information, create a directory named <os-family>-<version>-<arch> under the tftpboot rsync directory and extract the PXE files there.

 The default rsync directory is :file:`/var/simp/environments/production/rsync/<os family>/Global/tftpboot/linux-install/`.
 Options exist to change the environment in the rsync directory or to specify an alternate directory.

 The rsync directory or the directory you specified must exist before running :program:`unpack_dvd`.

+If run as root, :program:`unpack_dvd` will the set permissions on the PXE files from the directory it it copies them to.

-The following example will
+The following example will just extract the PXE files

-* extract the RPMs to :file:`/var/www/yum/CentOS/8.0.1905`
-* create a repository in the above directory
-* link :file:`/var/www/yum/CentOS/8` to the above directory
-* extract the PXE files to :file:`/var/simp/environments/test/rsync/CentOS/Global/tftpboot/linux-install/centos-8.0.1905-x86_64`
+* extract the PXE files to :file:`/var/simp/environments/production/rsync/CentOS/Global/tftpboot/linux-install/centos-8.0.1905-x86_64`
-* link `/var/simp/environments/test/rsync/CentOS/Global/tftpboot/linux-install/centos-8-x86_64` to the above directory.
+* link `/var/simp/environments/production/rsync/CentOS/Global/tftpboot/linux-install/centos-8-x86_64` to the above directory.

 .. code:: bash

    # Place the -X options after the ISO name
-   unpack_dvd -v 8.0.1905 -n /myisodir/CentOS--x86_64-1905-dvd1.iso -X -e test
+   unpack_dvd -v 8.0.1905 --no-unpack-yum /myisodir/CentOS--x86_64-1905-dvd1.iso -X

 The following example will